ManjuR156/Analytics-Project-M_2024/README_Stock_PP.md

 # Insights

-A single page report was created on Power BI Desktop & it was then published to Power BI Service.
+A three page report was created on Power BI Desktop & it was then published to Power BI Service.

 Following inferences can be drawn from the report;